slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hierarchy

 <!--
+> *"Nothing is more despicable than respect based on fear."  -- Albert Camus*
 > *"No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento."  -- Jorge Luis Borges*
 > *"If you can smile when things go wrong, you have someone in mind to blame.*

+- How he carries himself is how he will be treated.
+A man with supreme confidence and self-assurance will be treated like one.
+- people respect who they can’t disrespect.
+- be careful what you tolerate.
+You are teaching people how to treat you
-- People don't fly business class just for the seat.
+- People don’t fly business class just for the seat.
 They do it to not have to spend 12 hours with normies.
 The more money you make the more you realize the barriers to luxury are not just for comfort.
 But for seperation.
-- if you don't like something, just take away its only power: your attention.
+- if you don’t like something, just take away its only power: your attention.
 - civilized war: please the master and positive relationship with servants. if you appear too ambitious they’ll bring you down.
 - Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
 Their actions aren’t random or stupid.
 - People like to feel in control. if we try them to get them do something, people feel disempowered. if they feel that somebody is deciding for them they say no when they would be happy to go along.